-Radiation treatment (radiotherapy) is carried out using X-rays and gamma rays of radioactive elements, the essence of the treatment is irradiation of the tumor and metastases by the ionizing radiation.
+Radiation treatment (radiotherapy) is carried out using the X-rays and gamma rays of radioactive elements.
+The essence of the treatment is the irradiation of the tumor and metastases by ionizing radiation.

-The principle of radiotherapy in treatment of malignant tumors is based on a harmful effect of radiation on tumor cells, primarily due to damage of tumor DNA.
+The use of radiotherapy in the treatment of malignant tumors is based on the harmful effect of radiation of tumor cells through its damage to tumor DNA.

 The main tasks of the radiotherapy are:

-- Tumor reduction due to partial death of tumor cells, and reduction of the viability of the remaining tumor cells.
+Tumor treatment is based on the harmful impact of radiation on tumor cells through its impact on tumor DNA.
+Resultantly, there can be tumor reduction due to partial death of tumor cells, and the reduction of the viability of the remaining tumor cells.
 As a rule, the second treatment stage in this case is an operation.
-The course of radiotherapy reduces the probability of intraoperative spread of tumor cells.
+The course of radiotherapy reduces the probability that tumor cells will be spread during operations (intraoperative spread).
+It will also address the zones of possible tumor cell spread which will not be removed during operations.
+It is also possible to impact a surgically non-removable tumor to reduce symptoms and improve the general quality of life.

 Types of the X-ray therapy (radiotherapy):